 The deadline for submissions changes every year, and students are urged to consult the Scholarships and Awards web page of the English Department web site after the call for submissions goes out, usually at the end of the third week of February.
-In 2013 the deadline is Friday, March 29th.
-Late submissions are not accepted unless there has been a weather-related campus closure or a documentable power outage.
+In 2014 the deadline is 5pm on Monday, March 31 (except for the Drukker Award, which is due at 3pm on Friday April 4).
+Late submissions will not be accepted unless there has been a weather-related campus closure or a documentable power outage.
 In such a case, the new deadline will be two business days after the original one.

 19. What happens if I win a scholarship or an award?

-All students who applied for scholarships and awards will receive an email message notifying them when the list of those who won has been posted on the English Department bulletin board.
-The list is usually posted approximately two weeks after the application deadline.
+All students who applied for scholarships and awards will receive an email message notifying them when the list of the winners has been posted on the English Department bulletin board.
+The list is usually posted about 3 weeks after the application deadline.
 Students who have been selected for scholarships and awards will also be notified by telephone and by email.

 You and two guests will then be invited to the Awards Night ceremony, usually held at 7 p.m. the day between the end of classes and the beginning of final exams.
 More information about the ceremony will be given to you when you are notified about the scholarship or award.
 In most cases, the university cashier will subtract the dollar amount of the award from the money you owe the university.
 If you are a graduating senior and do not owe any money to the university, you will receive a check for the appropriate amount.

-20. If I have a question that isn't mentioned on this page, how may I find out the answer?
+21. I have a question that isn't mentioned on this page.
+How may I find out the answer?